helia-ghahraman/SOP-Creator/README.md

 ## Overview

-This project is part of a Data Mining course, aiming to create Statements of Purpose (SOPs) for universities using a dataset of universities.
-The primary objectives of the project include data cleaning, keyword extraction, and generating SOPs.
-Due to constraints, the original plan of crawling websites for SOPs was abandoned in favor of utilizing OpenAI's GPT-3 with the assistance of an OpenAI API key.
+This project is aiming to create Statements of Purpose (SOPs) for universities using a dataset of universities.
+The primary objectives of the project include data cleaning, keyword extraction, and generating SOPs utilizing OpenAI's GPT-3 with the assistance of an OpenAI API key.

 ## Project Description